vict-shevchenko/reactive-mobx-form/docs/api/reactiveMobxForm().md

 {firstName: ['Viktor', 'required|string']}
 ```

-**Hint: If you get initial values from server, better pass them as 'schema' attribute to generated ReactiveForm Component in parent component**
+**Hint: If you get initial values from server, better pass them as 'schema' attribute to generated ReactiveForm Component from parent component**

-#### `destroyFormStateOnUnmount : boolean`

-Configures if the form state should be cleaned from `formStore` when Form component is unmounted.
-Defaults to `true`.
-This parameter is not intended for a regular use.
-In most cases you should try to keep all your form under single `ReactiveMobxForm` Component.
-Still there may be some rare cases where form has to be combined from 2 (or more) sub-forms located in a different parts of application.
-In case if sub-form B disappears - this will cause removing of `Form instance` out of `formStore` so sub-form A will be disconnected from `formStore`.